 When the elements you’re exposed to at work, like chemicals or fumes, lead to asthma, it is called occupational asthma.
 Substances that may be present in your workplace that might cause asthma are the following:

-Even if one isn’t allergic to the substances listed above, they can still trigger asthma symptoms especially if the substances enter the lungs and cause the airways to become inflamed.
+Even if you are not allergic to the compounds listed above, they can nevertheless produce asthma symptoms, especially if they reach the lungs and cause the airways to become irritated.